-This conference is held every every two years and, from 25 to 29 November 2013, Panama will have the honour of hosting the 5th Session of the Conference in Panama.
+This conference is held every every two years and, from 25 to 29 November 2013, Panama had the honour of hosting the 5th Session of the Conference in Panama.

 The United Nations Convention against Corruption is the only universal legally binding anti-corruption instrument.
 The Convention came into force in December 2005 and counts with 168 State Parties.
 It requires States to prevent and criminalize corruption; to promote international cooperation; to recover stolen assets; and to improve technical assistance and information exchange in both the private and public sectors.